DREAMer Student Credits SBVC as Crucial Step in Journey to UC Berkeley

 Mendoza grew up in Rialto, and graduated from high school in 2012.
 She wanted to attend UCLA, but as an undocumented and first-generation college student, it was difficult to navigate the application process and secure enough financial aid.
 Mendoza applied to SBVC to stay close to home and save money, and through the Dream Act, was able to receive aid.

-At SBVC, she found support from all of her professors, especially King.
+At Valley, she found support from all of her professors, especially King.
 She was “a crucial part of my academic journey,” Mendoza said, providing everything from book recommendations to career advice.
 Mendoza graduated from SBVC in 2018 and transferred to UC Berkeley, and has found that all of the anthropology classes she took at SBVC “served as a really strong foundation for the upper-division courses that I am now taking.”

-Mendoza plans on attending graduate school, and is interested in the “critical study of climate change as it relates to health outcomes in vulnerable communities,” with the hopes of one day becoming a professor.
 She encourages anyone who is thinking about studying anthropology at SBVC to talk to the professors about transfer and graduation requirements and current students about their interests and struggles.

-“The staff and students in the anthropology department have always been extremely helpful and friendly,” she said.
+“The staff and students in the anthropology department have always been extremely helpful and friendly,” Mendoza said.
 “They will provide the guidance you need as you embark on your journey as an anthropology major.”